 Sept 5–17

-‘Countercurrent’, conceived by d-o-t-s, produced by French Ministry of Culture, in the framework of the Mondes Nouveaux program.
+‘Countercurrent’, a research and production residency conceived by d-o-t-s, produced by French Ministry of Culture, in the framework of the Mondes Nouveaux program.
 Venue: Domaine de Boisbuchet

 Essay, ‘In the beginning was the loop.
 The anthropology of basketry in Borneo.’, U-JOINTS — A taxonomy of connections, 2022